-If you have broadband at home using an Openreach telephone line then you may notice internet speed dropping at peak times, as everyone shares the line and the local bandwidth is maxed out.
+If you have broadband at home using an Openreach telephone line then you may notice internet speed drop at peak times, as everyone shares the connection and the local bandwidth is maxed out.
 The same will happen if you're in an area with a heavy Virgin Media fibre broadband presence.

 But with a dedicated leased line broadband connection, this problem is overcome.
 You pay a higher subscription for your own line to ensure your connection remains fast, unaffected by the activity of other local users.